nikhilash6/ComfyUI-piFlow/README.md

 The adapters **only work with `guidance` set to 3.5**.
 Do NOT modify this value, otherwise the results will be very noisy.

+## GGUF Loaders

+To load GGUF models, please install the custom nodes in [ComfyUI-GGUF](https://github.com/city96/ComfyUI-GGUF) first.

+Then, replace the `Load pi-Flow Model` node in the workflows with the `Load pi-Flow Model (GGUF)` node and select the corresponding GGUF model file.

 ## Training Your Own pi-Flow Models

 Please visit the official [piFlow](https://github.com/lakonik/piflow) repo for more information on training.